skellis46/slipbox/improvisation and the threshold of the self.md

 [^conversations]: 1) 26 January 2024; 2) 1 Feb 2024 am; 3) 1 Feb 2024 pm; 4) 2 Feb 2024 am; 5) 2 Feb 2024 pm; 6) 8 Feb 2024 am; 7) 8 Feb 2024 pm; 8) 9 Feb 2024 am; 9) 9 Feb 2024 pm; 10) 14 Feb 2024 am; 11) 14 Feb 2024 pm; 12) 15 Feb 2024 am; 13) 15 Feb 2024 pm.

-Although in this writing I focus on the threshold between dual and non-dual experiences in dance improvisation, in reality the term _threshold_ reflected a family of distinct and overlapping transitions.
+Although in this writing I focus on the threshold between dual and non-dual experiences in dance improvisation, in reality – during the conversations between Katye and me – the term _threshold_ reflected a family of both distinct and overlapping transitions.
 It was not until conversation 10 of 13 (14 February 2024 am) that we explicitly used the word _threshold_ when Katye said, "There's a threshold.
 There are many thresholds but first is to actually just go into space and begin."
-We started to discuss other types of thresholds: closing one's eyes, the move from "awareness-ing" to passenger, the softening or loss of self, and even simply committing to the practice of not wanting anything from it.
+We started to discuss other types of thresholds: closing one's eyes, the move from "awareness-ing" to passenger, the softening or loss of self, and even simply committing to the practice of not wanting anything from the dancing.

 Earlier in the studio work we did however allude to similar points of transition without using the word _threshold_.
-We discussed the way "attention spreads out" or flattens, or how the choice to respond or not respond (to internal stimuli or sensation) softens or disappears, or when the distinction between movement and sensation blurs, or even how one's sense of agency is lost and regained.
+We discussed the way "attention spreads out" or flattens; how the choice to respond or not respond (to internal stimuli or sensation) softens or disappears; when the distinction between movement and sensation blurs; and how one's sense of agency is lost and regained.
 We talked of how "I-ness" becomes less defined and how, for instance, pain or sound can jump the mover back to themselves:

 > if we are thinking about non duality, like the I-ness or the me-ness gets less defined as the adventure carries on.
 But I come back intermittently. – Katye, 2 February 2024 (conversation 4 of 13)

 Katye's words reveal the extent to which we were framing our thinking and experience through the lens of non-duality.
+This is not surprising given the original premise and title for the pilot funding.
 In that same conversation I spoke of "where [the dancing] becomes a singular dimension.
 There's no sort of sense ...
 There's no out or in ... or when."

-It was not until the final studio sessions that I started to imagine that the research could focus entirely on these hard to feel and describe moments in time when one slips out of time.
+It was not until the final studio sessions that I started to imagine that the research could focus precisely on the moment in time when one slips out of time and out of oneself.

-Much later, nearly two and a half years after the initial studio-based research and while I was struggling to draft this chapter, my colleagues Siobhan Davies and Rosemary Lee shared with the C-DaRE research team (16 April 2026) a questioning process designed to elicit precise responses to felt experiences.
+Much later, nearly two and a half years after the initial studio-based research and while I was struggling to draft this chapter, my colleagues Siobhan Davies and Rosemary Lee shared with the C-DaRE research team (16 April 2026) a questioning process designed to elicit precise responses to remembered felt experiences.
 It is a process that coincidentally seems to have much in common with micro-phenomenological interviews [see @petitmengin-2006-describing; @petitmengin-2019-discovering].
 On a methodological whim I asked Rosemary to work with me to integrate that questioning process into this research.
 In May 2026 we met online twice to push deeper into my memory of experiences while dancing.

-1. The practice is repeatedly described as beginning through sensation: weight, pressure, skin, temperature, tone, breath, gravity and movement information.
-Katye calls sensation the 'gateway threshold' (conv 11 of 13)
-2. Movement and awareness form a reciprocal process: sensation gives rise to movement, movement generates further sensation, then this loop begins to blur.
-3. A key shift appears between “awareness-ing” or attending to bodily sensation and becoming “the passenger”, where agency feels reduced or displaced.
-4. The witness, cameras, sound, room, trust and non-judgement matter because they form the container that lets the mover enter, deepen and return.
+## the dancing: authentic movement and its properties

+In this chapter I use the word _dancing_ rather than improvising to describe the activity of the person moving, noting the distinction made by the American dancer and improviser Lisa Nelson:

+> A lot of what people call improvising, I call 'dancing.'
+I wouldn't put it in the category of improvising.
+When I think about improvising, it's already another stage or another phase of a dancing urge, and it has to do with making something.

+– Lisa Nelson [in @despain-2014-landscape p.39]

+The dancing in this research was [[authentic movement]], and it normally involves two people taking turns in two different roles: a mover and viewer (or witness) in which the mover improvises movement with eyes closed while the witness pays attention by observing.
+Both the mover and witness attempt to avoid making judgments on any aspect of the experience.
+Each iteration of the practice is followed by a period of reflection between the two participants.[^am]

+[^am]: For more detail regarding authentic movement, including ongoing questions about the name of the form itself, see Amy Voris's _Forming and Returning: Dance-Making with Authentic Movement_ [-@voris-2010-forming] and Jane Bacon's _Authentic Movement: A field of practices_ [-@bacon-2015-authentic]

+Authentic movement has a therapeutic lineage [@starkswhitehouse-1999-authentic] and is now used variously as a 'mystical practice' [@adler-2015-mandorla p.218], as a method to create movement [e.g. @voris-2018-forming], as a performance practice [e.g. @davis-2007-maya; @mcleod-2020-dance], all while maintaining its roots in therapy [e.g. @stromsted-2026-souls].
+It is not surprising that Jane Bacon describes authentic movement as a 'field of practices' [@bacon-2015-authentic p.205].

+Somatic practices like authentic movement focus on internal bodily attunement, and an important aspect of such practices is that what the movement looks like is not important, and what it looks like reveals little of the complex internal experiences of the dancer [@ellis-2020-corporeal].
+The irrelevance of how the dancing appears is one thing that separates most somatic practices from the conventional oculocentric ways in which artistic dance is codified, validated and imagined.

+Katye and I were not practising authentic movement for any particular reason.
+Unlike the various instances of authentic movement described above, the purpose or goal of our dancing was simply for the experience itself.
+It was autotelic.
+We were dancing for its own sake – not wanting anything from it – and it felt this way even as part of a small research activity funded as pump-priming for a larger project.
+This autotelic practice, with deep intrinsic enjoyment, is a key characteristic of the dancing that Katye and I practiced for and with each other.
+We were not trying to make or find anything in particular.

+But what kind of activity is AM? a skill? a practice?
+Are some people _better_ or more skilled at it?
+How might it be a different kind of skilled activity than those studied by Montero (including dancing)?
+What kinds of activities does AM most have in common?

+Given these specific aspects of the movement practice, I propose/assume that the closest link between our version of AM and other practices is with body-mindfulness practices; e.g. like body awareness practices in Mehling 2011 -- think this is a finding??
+- there is Lutz's work on meditation as attentional expertise

+Therefore, the studio-based work with Katye becomes a kind of case study of a body-based mindfulness practice (originating in dance practices) that is distinct from questions of skill and cognition in flow (e.g. Montero) but that overlaps with a form of attentional expertise [see for example @lutz-2008-attention].

+- opens possibility that the threshold between dual and non-dual is a case-study that has applications in different fields: dance, somatics, neurophenomenology (overstating this), cognition, philosophy ....?

+In this chapter authentic movement does not act as a proxy for all dancing (whether artistic or social), but I assume that it forks into many body-based practices (including various dance techniques), and is forked from many practices.
+In doing so, I want to be clear that I am not sure if what this writing deals with makes sense or aligns with other kinds of dancing. (return to this later?) for all intents and purposes we are bordering on doing nothing. the skill is peculiar ... it's almost as if what I am doing is akin to a case study that 'complicates' these other explorations of skill/performance?

+This research differs from work that analyses movement [e.g. @koch-2011-movement], isolates particular experiential qualities [e.g. @sheets-johnstone-2011-from; @sheets-johnstone-2011-primacy; @ehrenberg-2015-kinesthetic], or even artist-scholars presenting discrete episodes of practice research [see @ellis-2023-ecosystemic].
+Instead, the research is a phenomenological cross-section of _awareness while dancing_ which I treat as the corporeal and material substrate of the analysis.

+The studio work with Katye and this analysis extend previous work in which I have explored the ways in which authentic movement meets epistemology [@ellis-2020-corporeal] and questions of documentation [@ellis-2020-currency].  add something here.

+## analysis

+> After this timeless interval, Consciousness takes the shape of the next appearance and may identify itself with a part of this appearance, a body.
+In doing so it ‘forgets’ itself and thereby appears to veil itself from itself.[@spira-2008-transparency]

+I'm not sure I understand this idea of consciousness forgetting itself.
+I get how it takes the shape of the next appearance (say, a tingling in my hand).
+But what is the itself it is veiling itself from?
+That I identify the tingling as 'consciousness' as a 'thing'??

+- Spira here maps on to how I describe the reconstitution of the skin.
+The sense of a 'self surrounded by skin' appears and consciousness is veiled.

 I focus on the experiential qualities of the threshold and ask what happens to agency, self and knowing at the moment when movement ceases to be organised by a subject. -- need to make an argument that for this kind of dancing in this kind of practice nonduality is a thing.
 Then get into agency and knowing? and consciousness? and the limits of phenomenology.